 Hap Day was there to coach the Leafs along with Joe Primeau and King Clancy.
 Turk Broda was in the net, for a bit, and Ted Kennedy was back from the south to join the likes of Sid Smith, Howie Meeker, and Guses Bodnar and Mortson.
 Max Bentley was in from Saskatchewan with brother Doug and another former Black Hawk linemate, Bill Mosienko.
 Elder Canadiens included Rocket Richard, Elmer Lach, Ken Reardon, and Floyd Curry, with Gerry McNeil guarding the goal.
 The word on Richard was that he still went all-out near the net; for Reardon, it was keep your head up.

-King Clancy was said to fulfill a lifelong dream that night: he threw a bucket of water a referee.
+King Clancy was said to fulfill a lifelong dream that night: he threw a bucket of water at a referee.
 The team in the blue-and-white won, 5-1.